TIPS & FAQs

 - Removing the Grips according to these instructions should not adversely affect the surface of the leather.
 Saddle leather generally fades or changes over time for many reasons.
 If ‘color wash’ occurs, it is restorable using leather Conditioner or the Maker’s recommendations.
 Excessive, prolonged heat can affect the adhesive, which, depending on the tanning / finishing process, may or may not ‘grab’ color or "gloss" from the saddle’s finish.
 Although it is cosmetic only, RiderGrip will not be liable for this.

 If you have a NEW saddle, all this info MAY make you nervous.
 New saddles often have a clear coat of wax or polish, to make it appear shiny and attractive.
 That changes with time and use.
-You can apply a thick coat of Bee's wax (or Surfboard wax, or mink oil) to a new saddle before applying the Grips.
+You can apply a thick coat of Bee's wax (or Surfboard wax) to a new saddle before applying the Grips.

 1. DON'T leave your saddle in the hot sun, or the trunk of your car.
 Excessive heat isn't good for the Grips.
 If you have to tie your horse for extended time in direct sun, throw a towel over your saddle.